 What is HMRC looking at?

-Whether it is Stamp Duty Land Tax avoidance schemes (in which case see here), Class E share schemes (in which case see here), EBT/EFRBS or other trust based schemes (in which case see here, here and here) or spread betting schemes (in which case see here), if HMRC considers you have breached the Disguised Remuneration rules in some way, or gained some other form of tax advantage you shouldn’t have, they are likely to seek recovery.
+Whether it is Stamp Duty Land Tax avoidance schemes, Class E share schemes, EBT/EFRBS or other trust based schemes or spread betting schemes, if HMRC considers you have breached the Disguised Remuneration rules in some way, or gained some other form of tax advantage you shouldn’t have, they are likely to seek recovery.

 Current schemes HMRC is taking interest include Blackstar’s E-Securitisation scheme, Root2’s Alchemy Scheme, OneE’s EBT / EFRBs structures and Clavis Solutions Herald Resource EBT scheme.
 Whilst related, the Loan Charge 2019 is a separate issue with different tax treatment.